Trend reports

 -

-Measurement Details Transaction Response Time (TRT) Measures whether the average transaction response time of the transactions over a specified time interval exceeds the defined threshold.
-Total Errors Measures the total number of errors within the trended time range.
+Measurement Details Transaction response time (TRT) Measures whether the average transaction response time of the transactions over a specified time interval exceeds the defined threshold.
+Total errors Measures the total number of errors within the trended time range.

 Hits per second Measures the total number of transaction hits per second to the web server within the trended time range.